 If someone inspires you, please tell us about them.
 It’s simple to nominate someone or yourself.
-To keep up to date on important updates, please subscribe below.
+To keep up to date on important information, please subscribe below.

-The Margolese National Design for Living Prize, offered through the University of British Columbia’s (UBC) School of Architecture + Landscape Architecture (SALA), awards $50,000 to a Canadian citizen who has made significant positive impact through design of the built environment.
+The Margolese National Design for Living Prize, offered through the University of British Columbia’s (UBC) School of Architecture + Landscape Architecture (SALA), awards $50,000 to a Canadian citizen who has made a significant and positive impact through design on the built environment.
 One of the highest and richest honours in the Canadian design community, this annual prize has been made possible through an estate gift to UBC.

 The Margolese National Design for Living Prize was created through a gift to UBC by the late Leonard Herbert Margolese.

 The prize was awarded six times between 2012 and 2017.
-After pausing to reconsider the terms and relevance of the prize, SALA is now relaunching the annual award with the hope of raising its recognition and attracting nominations from a broader range of professional disciplines and geographical communities.
+After pausing to reconsider its terms and relevance, SALA is now relaunching the annual award with the hope of raising its recognition and attracting nominations from a broader range of professional disciplines and geographical communities.
 We welcome you to join us by spreading the word about the prize, and nominating yourself or a deserving candidate.

 Addressing rapidly changing social, ecological, and cultural challenges, Margolese Prize candidates might be contributing to the built environment in areas such as: